Living the life of a hitchhiker having been picked up by a car full of clowns – i find myself in a lot of crazy stories.

 Not.
 His.
 Cows.

-Turns out, another neighbor with nefarious intentions on getting his cows fed for free, and who possibly also wore a black hat, had told everyone these cows were Farmer John’s babies and needed nurturing (and hop mash) and oversaw the whole cattle rustling.
+Turns out, another neighbor (we’ll call him Nefarious Joe) with nefarious intentions on getting his cows fed for free, and who possibly also wore a black hat, had told everyone these cows were Farmer John’s babies and needed nurturing (and hop mash) and oversaw the whole cattle rustling.
 The result?
 His cows were getting fat (and drunk) at other peoples’ expense.

 THAT guy plays a LONG game.